UniversalViewer/uv-hello-world/README.md

 ```
 npm i
-npm run copy
 npm start
 ```

-Open `localhost:1234` in a browser.
+Open `localhost:5000` in a browser.